slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "A good organization focuses on correctness.
 A bad organization focuses on consensus."
 -- Naval Ravikant [1974]*

-> *"There are two ways of spreading light: to be the candle or the mirror that reflects it."
--- Edith Wharton*

 > *"Nothing will kill a great employee faster than whatching you tolerate a bad one."
--- Perry Belcher*
+-- Perry Belcher *

 > *"You’re either part of the solution or part of the problem."
--- Eldridge Cleaver*
+-- Eldridge Cleaver *

 > *"A team effort is a lot of people doing what I say."
 -- Michael Winner, British film director*